eclipse-archived/ceylon-lang.org/documentation/1.0/reference/statement/throw.md

 created automatically.
 If an expression is given is must be of a type which is assignable to `ceylon.language.Exception`.

-### Checked exceptions
+### Notes

-Ceylon does not support 'checked' exceptions.
-Any kind of exception may be thrown without it having to be declared by a
-[`throws` annotation]  _doc coming soon at_ (../../ceylon.language/throws) in the relevant declaration.
+* Ceylon does not support 'checked' exceptions.
+Any kind of exception may be thrown without it having to be declared by a [`throws` annotation](TODO) in the relevant declaration.
   This includes Ceylon code throwing what in Java would be considered to be *checked exceptions* (such as `java.lang.Exception`).
 In other words the following is perfectly acceptable to the Ceylon compiler:

       import java.lang {CheckedException=Exception}

       void m() {
           throw CheckedException();
       }

 ### Advice